 How do I get to the Marmottan-Monet Museum?

 The Marmottan-Monet Museum is located in Paris, France.
-The best way to get there is by public transportation, as the museum is not easily accessible by car.
-The closest metro station is Alma Marceau, which is just a few minutes walk from the museum.
+Public transportation is the best way to get there, as the museum is not easily accessible by car.
+The closest metro station is Alma Marceau, just a few minutes walk from the museum.

 Is there an admission fee to enter the Marmottan-Monet Museum?

 Yes, there is an admission fee to enter the Marmottan-Monet Museum.
-It is ideal for getting Musee Marmottan Monet tickets in advance.
+It is ideal to get Musee Marmottan Monet tickets in advance.

 Where is the largest collection of Monet paintings?